Search

 the NABU-SAPO sent an indictment against Zhurylo and Pertsev to Solomianskyi District Court.
 Subsequently, the materials were transferred to the newly created High Anti-Corruption Court

-the HACC held its first hearing in the UMCC case
+The HACC held the first hearing in the UMCC case

 Decisions from the Register